kushagra819/Deep-Learning-Projects/README.md

 ### CNN Classification
 - Implemented Convolutional Neural Networks (CNN) for image classification using MNIST and Fashion MNIST datasets
 - Understood how convolutional layers extract spatial features from images
-- Explored the role of filters, pooling layers, and activation functions in improving model performance
+- Explored the role of filters, pooling layers and activation functions in improving model performance

 ---